richkay/COVID-19-Marketing-Tips/README.md

 ## On Property Foot Traffic
 • Take advantage of foot traffic on property by offering discounted room rates for last minute bookings for restaurant or spa guests

+## 2. Marketing Recommendations for Loyalty Programs
+### Points
+• Reduce the number of points needed to redeem a free night's stay

+### Plan Ahead
+• Offer double points for bookings made now for stays in the next 1 – 3 months

+### Time to Redeem
+• Reach out to members who have points and/or nights expiring reminding them to redeem before they expire

+### Inactive Members
+• Send emails to inactive members reminding to make their next booking and reactive their membership